Friday, August 08, 2025

 Four Floofs Tonight!

 Our neighbors had to work late and asked us if we minded taking Maya and Ivy for an evening pee and a stroll so that they didn't have to wait till 11pm.
-The husband randomly said yes even before I read all the texts.
+The husband enthusiastically said yes even before I read all the texts.
 Pfffffft.
 He said yes, without asking me.
 Except that I would be the one doing it and not the husband.

 The last time the husband agreed to pet-sitting without asking me, I refused to help him at all.
 When he didn't clear dates with me and I was flooded at work, I had no mood to be helpful.
 I let him experience it full-on and he decided he'd never do it again if I'm not around.
 Well.
 He is really not a ‘housework and cleaning’ sort of dude.
 Our friends will be sorely mistaken to think that he is.
-He never has to change even the toilet rolls at home, or mop the floor.
+He never has had to change even the toilet rolls at home, or mop the floor.
 He has never done housework in his entire life.
 At the end of the day, I’m the one cleaning shit.

 This is why people shouldn't ask friends to pet-sit.
 It's not just about cute floofs.
 When friends ask me, it's never about the floofs that will influence my decision.
 I'm not flattered that you think I can handle your dog.
 I know very well that you're viewing me as a useful tool.
 You know very well how superficial our relationship is; you just want someone to care for your dog.
 I will consider my friendship with you, and I consider why you're asking me this, and I think about your living habits and hygiene.
 I will consider what you expect versus what I'm willing to do and why you would even expect me to do this.